aristocratious/docusaurus-mvp/docs/approach/inner-led-development.md

 - Recognizing how your body holds information and wisdom
 - Using physical sensations as guides for decision-making
 - Managing stress and overwhelm through body-based practices
-- Developing presence and grounding that supports clear thinking

 ### Systems Awareness